brysky9654/telegram-pictionary-it/README.md

 # Telegram Pictionary It

-It is a telegram mini Web App game in which players draw and guess pictures.
+[@pictionaryitbot](https://t.me/pictionaryitbot) is a Telegram Mini App online game in which players draw and guess pictures.
-It is made for the Telegram Contest.

 ## Demo